Orion Pitts

-Orion Pitts (born March 18, 1980) is an American voice actor who provides voices for English versions of Japanese anime series.
+Orion Ryan Pitts (born March 18, 1980) is an American voice actor who provides voices for English versions of Japanese anime series.
 He is known for his anime roles as Hyakunosuke Ogata from Golden Kamuy, Rintaro Kira from Kenka Bancho Otome: Girl Beats Boys, Akira from Afterlost, Daisuke Hiyama from Arifureta: From Commonplace to World's Strongest, Taichi Nanao from A3!, Jun Sazanami from Ensemble Stars!, and Ranta from Grimgar of Fantasy and Ash.
 He also voiced Aram from Chain Chronicle, Chihiro Kamina from Lord of Vermilion: The Crimson King and Nozomu Nanashima from Kiss Him, Not Me.

 Biography

 He started voicing in 1998 and is associated with Funimation.

 Theron Martin of Anime News Network called his role as Ranta in the English dub of Grimgar of Fantasy and Ash "the strongest casting choice and performance".